 Ranger Hole Trail is a 1.5 mile moderately trafficked out and back trail located near Brinnon, Washington that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until September.
+The trail offers a number of activity options and is best used from March until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash